We are all raised not to talk to strangers.

 Solo Travel Safety First

-Letting people know that you are traveling alone is good — as I said, people are often more keen to chat with solo travelers.
-But by sharing this information, you have also revealed that you are somewhat vulnerable.
+Letting people know that you are traveling alone is fine.
+But by sharing this information, you also reveal that you are somewhat vulnerable.
 There are two keys to safety here:

 - Stay in public.
-When you don’t know the people you’re talking to it’s always safer to stay in a public space – coffee shop or pub – than a private one.
+When you don't know the people you're talking to it's always safer to stay in a public space – a coffee shop or pub, for instance – rather than a private one.

 Five Conversation Starters for Solo Travelers

 - Other solo travelers: You’ll notice who is traveling solo by the place settings at a table or a book as a companion.
 But just because they’re alone, don’t assume that they want company.
-Open with something easy like a comment about the weather and let them determine how long the conversation will last.
+Open with something easy like a comment about the weather or a question about where their from.

 - Other tourists: Chatting with a couple or small group of tourists can be fun too.
 Look for the person in the group who is the organizer — they'll be carrying a map or leading the pack.
 Open with a question for them but be sure to engage their gregarious companion (they usually come in pairs).
 They'll be the one who really chats or even invites you along.

-- In a club: Sit at the bar.
+- In a hotel, restaurant or club: Sit at the bar.
 This is more social than a table.
-Choose who you want to speak with carefully and comment on the band and ask about the music scene in town.
-It will be obvious that you are a tourist which makes you interesting.
+Choose who you want to speak with carefully.
+Comment on the band and ask about the music scene in town.
+It will be obvious that you are a tourist, which makes you interesting.

 - Anywhere: If you are really, really curious about something, spot a person you’d like to speak with and ask your question.
 There is nothing better than genuine curiosity to engage people.

 To keep the conversation going, master the art of the follow-up question.
 Ask “why” and “how” questions.
-People love talking about their city, themselves, their thoughts and knowledge… After a few follow-ups, hopefully they’ll ask you something and you’ll share a full conversation.
+These are open-ended and allow the conversation to flow.
+People love talking about their city, themselves, their thoughts and knowledge.
+After a few follow-ups, hopefully they'll ask you something and you'll share a full conversation.